Goldenbwuoy/LRR/README.md

 To submit bug reports or improvement ideas, please contact Hui [lanhui at zjnu.edu.cn].
 He could open a Bugzilla account for you.

-We can also communicate through pull request.
+We can also communicate through pull requests.
 You make a pull request, I review it and comment on it, and you revise your pull request until everyone is happy so that your changes get merged to the master branch.